• Skip to primary navigation

 • Preheat oven to 400 F. In a sauce pan, heat the breakfast sausage over medium heat until it’s brown with still some hints of pink.
 The sausage will cook even more in the oven so we want it slightly undercooked.
 Set the sausage aside.

-• In a bow, mix together the hash browns, cheese, onion, paprika, garlic powder, salt, pepper and olive oil.
+• In a bowl, mix together the hash browns, cheese, onion, paprika, garlic powder, salt, pepper and olive oil.
 Mix well with your hands or a spoon until the hash browns turn a light orange color.

 • Spray a muffin tin with cooking spray.
 Add ¼ cup of the hash brown mixture into each cavity.
 Use the bottom of the measuring cup to press the hash browns down into the bottom and up the sides.
 You want the hash browns to be well packed.
 Then sprinkle some sausage into each cup (approx. 1 Tbsp) and crack and egg over top.
 Bake in the oven for 20 - 24 minutes depending on how well done you want the egg yolk.